-Many of us have felt light-headed when we stand too quickly, but if you have postural orthostatic tachycardia syndrome (POTS), this simple movement can make your heart race.
+Many of us have felt light-headed when we stand too quickly or exercise, but if you have postural orthostatic tachycardia syndrome (POTS) or other illnesses,you can also get dizzy.
 We all know that fitness is important for good health, but people with POTS may struggle to exercise.
 Find tips for exercising if you have POTS from an exercise physiologist.

 Treadmills are easy to operate, their settings can be changed to add variety to your walks or runs, and they are safer than navigating snowy streets and dodging cars and potholes.

 Did you know that regular exercise can give you clearer skin?
 As your heart rate increases with physical activity, more oxygenated blood is moving through your body to help all your parts.
 Find out the range of health benefits cardio exercise provides.

 If you have heart failure and get breathless from exercise, losing weight and exercise can help.